certainlyakey/hammerspoon-config/README.md

 See [`double-tap-modifiers.lua`](https://github.com/certainlyakey/hammerspoon-config/blob/main/double-tap-modifiers.lua) for usage, [`center-mouse.lua`](https://github.com/certainlyakey/hammerspoon-config/blob/main/utils/center-mouse.lua) for the action and [`double-tap.lua`](https://github.com/certainlyakey/hammerspoon-config/blob/main/utils/double-tap.lua) for the hotkey.

+### Automatically resize windows of specific apps with a shortcut, on display connect/disconnect, or on opening a window

+See [`windows-layouts.lua`](https://github.com/certainlyakey/hammerspoon-config/blob/main/window-layouts.lua) for usage and code.
+This one is a bit complicated to configure - check the comments in the source code.

 ## System actions

 ### Toggling a specific VPN with a hotkey